-The workflow routing plug-in provides four options for automating the routing of a workflow based on the results of an SQL script.
+The workflow routing plug-in provides options for automating the routing of a workflow based on the results of an SQL script.
 The option plug-in is available for systems starting with version 16.2.

 - Start a new workflow to replace the workflow that is being initiated.
 This is useful when the workflow activities might be dependent on a value or series of values in a document’s metadata.
 For example, a human resources request form might allow a user to select a variety of services offered by HR, such as requesting a leave, a pay advance, a change to tax deductions, etc. Each type of request is serviced by a different part of the department.
 Some a very simple list of workflow activities others a complex series of approvals.
 The plug-in would be configured to check the request type and select the correct workflow template to initiate.
 The generic request template that was already initiated would be ended and the correct one would be active.